ldynia/archcolider/4.ADRs/2000 Feedback System.md

 ## Consequences

 **Positive:** Reviews will encurage users to compose own menus.
 Delegating surveys to 3rd parties services would allow food pharmacy to focus on improvment of core business.
+This decision will create lose coupling of the entities in the system.

 **Negative**: Because, content can be voulgar, admin would have to moderate reviews.